What is a cookie banner?

 What choices / confirmation types should my cookie banner offer?

-Cookie banners should generally offer a choice of all scripts used that process personal data and are not technically necessary.
+Cookie banners should generally provide a choice for all scripts used that process personal data and are not technically necessary.

 The choices are usually tiered by category, these are usually: